zachmullen/label-studio/docs/source/guide/api_migrate.md

 ## Create and update external and cloud storage
-Some endpoints have been updated and some payload parameters are different when performing actions with the storage API.
+Some endpoints have been updated, and some payload parameters are different when performing actions with the storage API.

 ### Updates to storage endpoints